pedrojunqueira/da-100/README.md

 	- Can create in Power BI using DAX

 - Assume referential integrity
+	- When connecting to a data source using DirectQuery, you can use the Assume Referential Integrity selection to enable running more efficient queries against your data source
 	- When creating relationships It enables queries on the data source to use INNER JOIN rather than OUTER JOIN which improves query efficiency
+	- Requirements
+		- Data in the From column in the relationship is never Null or blank
+		- For each value in the From column, there is a corresponding value in the To column

 - Set up the Q&A feature
 	- [Azure Learning](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-q-and-a)